arief25ramadhan/udacity-behavioral-cloning/README.md

 ## 5. Conclusion

 To conclude, we have trained a neural network models based on Nvidia on NVIDIA's End to End Learning for Self-Driving Cars paper (https://arxiv.org/pdf/1604.07316v1.pdf).
-Our model was able to make the car goes through the lap without ever going out of the track.
+Our model was able to make the car goes through the lap without ever going out of the track, as recorded in the video.mp4 file.